-- Keep the individual match record and assist the Kansa. - Keep track of each incident, and if required, the time of each occurrence. - Make certain that records are properly filled and signed by all officials of that match. - Responsible for proper charting of the elimination chart (including repechage), preparing the match scorecard for the scorekeeper and assist the Kansa.
-(See appendix XX for symbols) - At all sanctioned competition, every effort shall be made to avoid first round competition between members of the same club or district. - No chart may be altered from its original form, substituted for, or rewritten at National Championships and AAU Junior Olympic Games without the consent of those appointed for that specific event by the National Chairman who shall attest to its fairness and accuracy. - List all the winners as well as qualifiers whenever applicable and assure that the official charts are delivered to the proper Administrative Committee member.
+- A. Keep the individual match record and assist the Kansa. - B. Keep track of each incident, and if required, the time of each occurrence. - C. Make certain that records are properly filled and signed by all officials of that match. - D. Responsible for proper charting of the elimination chart (including repechage), preparing the match scorecard for the scorekeeper and assisting the Kansa.
+(See APPENDIX G for symbols) - E. At all licensed competition, every effort shall be made to avoid first round competition between members of the same club or district.

+- F. No chart may be altered from its original form, substituted for, or rewritten at National Championships and AAU Junior Olympic Games without the consent of those appointed for that specific event by the National Chairman who shall attest to its fairness and accuracy. - G. List all the winners as well as qualifiers whenever applicable and assure that the official charts are delivered to the proper Administrative Committee member.